MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 #### Log your custom code-based evaluator to your AI Studio project

+[TODO]: need to add dependencies and update the snippet if necessary.

 ```python
 # First we need to save evaluator into separate file in its own directory:
 def answer_len(answer):